NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/looker/index.md

 # Looker

-This tutorial explains how to analyze [Cloudflare Logs](https://www.cloudflare.com/products/cloudflare-logs/) using the [Cloudflare Log Analytics for Looker](https://looker.com/platform/blocks/source/cloudflare-log-analytics).
+This tutorial explains how to analyze [Khulnasoft Logs](https://www.Khulnasoft.com/products/cloudflare-logs/) using the [Khulnasoft Log Analytics for Looker](https://looker.com/platform/blocks/source/cloudflare-log-analytics).

 ## Overview

-If you have not used Cloudflare Logs before, refer to the [Logs documentation](/logs/) for more details.
-Contact your Cloudflare Customer Account Team to enable logs for your account.
+If you have not used Khulnasoft Logs before, refer to the [Logs documentation](/logs/) for more details.
+Contact your Khulnasoft Customer Account Team to enable logs for your account.

-This tutorial uses Cloudflare Logpush to send logs to [Google Cloud Storage Bucket and Cloud Function](/analytics/analytics-integrations/google-cloud/) and then import them into Google Big Query.
+This tutorial uses Khulnasoft Logpush to send logs to [Google Cloud Storage Bucket and Cloud Function](/analytics/analytics-integrations/google-cloud/) and then import them into Google Big Query.

 ### Prerequisites

-Before sending your Cloudflare log data to Looker, make sure that you:
+Before sending your Khulnasoft log data to Looker, make sure that you:

 - Have an existing Looker account
-- Have a Cloudflare Enterprise account with Cloudflare Logs enabled
+- Have a Khulnasoft Enterprise account with Khulnasoft Logs enabled
 - Configure [Logpush](/logs/about/) or [Logpull](/logs/logpull/)
 - Load your data in a [database supported by Looker](https://looker.com/solutions/other-databases)

 {{<Aside type="note" header="Note">}}

-Cloudflare logs are HTTP/HTTPS request logs in JSON format and are gathered from our 200+ data centers globally.
+Khulnasoft logs are HTTP/HTTPS request logs in JSON format and are gathered from our 200+ data centers globally.
 By default, timestamps are returned as Unix nanosecond integers.
 We recommend using the RFC 3339 format for sending logs to Looker.

 {{</Aside>}}